'Sexual predator' student accused of drugging and raping 10 women 'kept souvenirs’

 “Often, he would record himself doing so, which the prosecution say are the defendant’s souvenirs of many rapes that he had committed; items that he kept for his own private sexual gratification, so that he could watch, at his leisure, his rapes of these women, who he had rendered unconscious and totally vulnerable to his will.”

-After officers proceeded to ask her questions, they began to have concerns about her “state of mind”, and the following day she contacted police to say she had decided against pursuing an allegation due to her mental health.

-In February 2024, the Metropolitan Police became aware of a social media post from the woman’s account, which reiterated her allegations about the defendant, and gave a warning about his behaviour.

-Upon speaking to officers on the second occasion, the woman provided police with an account of her experience and confirmed she had been approached by a second alleged victim who claimed she had also been raped by Zou.
+Upon speaking to officers on the second occasion in February 2024, the woman provided police with an account of her experience and confirmed she had been approached by another alleged victim who claimed she had also been raped by Zou.

-The court heard that in relation to the first woman, she had been invited back to Zou’s flat in south London after attending the party on 18 May 2023 and that he had given her wine.
+The court heard that regarding the woman who initially decided against pursuing an allegation, she had been invited back to Zou’s flat in Elephant and Castle after attending the party on 18 May 2023 and that he had given her wine.

 “After a while, she began to find the defendant odd and boring and he was trying to get close to her, which she didn’t like, so she indicated that she wanted to leave but the defendant persuaded her not to,” Ms Farrelly said.

-In the morning, she woke up at 6am without any clothing and feeling “dizzy and drowsy”, with her underwear found in the defendant’s wardrobe.
+In the morning, she woke up at 6am without any clothing and feeling “dizzy and drowsy”, the court heard, with her underwear found in the defendant’s wardrobe.

-Police later discovered recordings on Zou’s camera of the woman, where she can be heard asking to go home, stating she is feeling unwell and screaming repeatedly before the defendant pushes her down to the bed.
+Police later discovered recordings and graphic images on Zou’s camera of the woman, where she can be heard asking to go home, the prosecution said, stating she is feeling unwell and screaming repeatedly before the defendant pushes her down to the bed.

-Graphic images were also found on his mobile phone, which were said to have been taken without her consent and for his own sexual gratification.

 The second alleged victim told police that she had met Zou in September 2021 and had stayed at his address and engaged in consensual sex.

-A month later, she had invited him to her birthday with friends, where they had drunk alcohol in the backroom of a venue after visiting a restaurant.
-Her recollection became “unclear” and she remembered vomiting in the street with the defendant, before being back at his address with him on top of her.
+A month later, she had invited him to her birthday with friends in central London.
+Her recollection became “unclear” and she remembered vomiting in the street with the defendant, before being back at his address with him on top of her, she said.

 She claimed that he was having sex with her in a “fast and forceful way”, and that she had asked him to stop before falling unconscious.